charuu2/moviesystem/README.md

 - **Data Analysis**: Explore and preprocess movie data from TMDb.
 - **Recommendation Algorithms**: Implement various algorithms to generate movie recommendations.
+- **Content-Based Filtering**: Recommends movies similar to those a user has liked based on movie attributes.
+- **Collaborative Filtering**: Suggests movies based on the preferences of similar users.
+- **Hybrid Approach**: Combines multiple recommendation techniques for improved accuracy.

 ## Dataset